techcow2/LMSA/README.md

 - Connect to LM Studio running on your computer
 - Chat with AI models through a mobile-optimized interface
 - Upload and analyze documents using AI
+- Upload and analyze images with vision language models
 - Customize AI behavior with system prompts and temperature settings

 ## 🔓 Project Status